 One attendee with 500 connections shares their event experience.
 Even with modest 5% engagement, that's 25 people seeing authentic content about your event.
 If 100 attendees participate, you've reached 2,500 people organically.
 Those people don't know your brand well, but they trust the person who shared.
 That's worth more than paid impressions.

-The influence of user-generated content on video trends shows this multiplier effect compounds over time as content gets reshared and algorithms recognize genuine engagement patterns.
+The influence of user-generated content on video trends shows this multiplier effect compounds over time as content gets reshared and algorithms recognise genuine engagement patterns.

 Typical reach multiplication: